tianhu/bigwall/README.md

     2. Download ``stunnel-client.conf`` from this github repository.
     3. Copy it to ``C:\Program Files (x86)\stunnel\config`` folder.

+- Android

+    1. The PKCS12 file is the stunnel.p12 generated from upon step 7.

 ## Install OpenVPN

 - Ubuntu